Salford School of Arts, Media and Creative Technology

 Introduction to Creative Play

-This module encourages you to develop an understanding of playfulness and creative risk taking in the context of design and animation.
-It will introduce playful approaches to idea development, allowing experimentation to evolve within the realms of the subject area.
-This module will underpin the importance of risk at an early stage, which will embed a culture throughout the remainder of the programme.
+This module encourages you to develop an understanding of playfulness and creative risk taking in broad contexts of digital design.
 It will aim to show links between risk-taking and innovation and present case studies outlining the value of ‘failure’ in optimising success.

 This module provides you with the opportunity to develop a reflective practice and an awareness of contemporary animation with the ability to link theory and practice.
 You will undertake research within an area of animation which focuses on your interests and professional development.
 You will investigate contemporary practitioners, documenting this process and present your findings in a high quality document.